-- iii.
-The number of its flag 1) fishing vessels (FVs) and 2) carrier vessels (CVs) that were required to report to a National VMS system:- - 1) FVs: 55^{12} noting that the rollout of VMS reporting for the fleet occurred through a staged approach over the 2019 calendar year. - 2) CVs: N/A - iv.
-The number of its flag 1) fishing vessels (FVs) and 2) carrier vessels (CVs) that actually reported to a National VMS system:- - 1) FVs: 55 noting that the rollout of VMS reporting for the fleet occurred through a staged approach over the 2019 calendar year. - 2) CVs: N/A v.
+iii.
+The number of its flag 1) fishing vessels (FVs) and 2) carrier vessels (CVs) that were required to report to a National VMS system:

+FVs: as of 1 October 2017, all fishing vessels operating in New Zealand waters were required to report electronically per domestic regulations.
+CVs: N/A iv.
+The number of its flag 1) fishing vessels (FVs) and 2) carrier vessels (CVs) that actually reported to a National VMS system:

+FVs: as of 1 October 2017, all fishing vessels operating in New Zealand waters reported electronically per domestic regulations.
+CVs: N/A v.
 Reasons for any non-compliance with VMS requirements and action taken by the Member.

-All 55 vessels reported as required to the New Zealand VMS system.
+Reasons for non-compliance have previously included vessels operating in areas where satellite signal cannot be obtained resulting in VMS data unable to be sent within the specified timeframes.
+Every late report is followed up by Fisheries Officers.